singhst/learn-spark/README.md

 """
 ```

-use the `renormalize` function you provided to process these DataFrames:
+Use the `renormalize` function you provided to process these DataFrames:

 ```python
 from collections.abc import Iterator